Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Polyunsaturated fat is a type of fat found in the body and the diet.
 In the diet it comes from vegetable oils, fish, fish oils, nuts, and seeds.
 It can also be found in land animals to a lesser degree.
 Poultry fat and skin can contribute appreciable amounts of these fatty acids to the diet.

-It is prone to oxidation.
+These fatty acids are prone to oxidation.

 The cellular membrane is made up of polyunsaturated fat.
 These fats are fragile and when they oxidize they shatter like glass- affecting all other things around it.
 It has a domino-like effect.
 When one fatty acid is oxidized, it becomes a free radical and destroys the other fatty acids.

-It is imperative, then, that this chain reaction be stopped so that these broken fatty acids do not move on to destroy the membrane, organelles, and even the DNA.
+It is imperative, then, that this chain reaction be stopped so these broken fatty acids do not move on to destroy the membrane, organelles, and even the DNA.